Standalone UNIX scanning

 Creating a scanner file

-- Click the OS link corresponding to the host for which you are creating the scanning file.
+- Click the OS link that corresponds to the host for which you are creating the scanning file.

 The commands for the OS are displayed.
 The following example illustrates creating a scanner file using the Linux OS.

-- Click Download host script (named Linux.sh, in this example) and save the file to the local computer as an executable.
+- Click Download host script (in this example, Linux.sh), and save the file to the local computer as an executable.